Who can go to CEDM and do they have to be a certain age?

 Here at CEDM we treat males and females of all ages who may be diagnosed with Anorexia, Bulimia, Binge Eating Disorder, Compulsive Exercise, OSFED, and ARFID, as well as those who may not fit a typical eating disorder diagnosis.
 We also treat those who are in the early stages of an eating disorder and therefore may not need an inpatient or residential treatment facility.
 In addition, we treat those who are recovering from an eating disorder who have relapsed or are at risk for relapse.

 Why would I need to go to CEDM if I was just released from an inpatient or residential program?

 Recovery from eating disorders is not usually successful without long-term care.
 At CEDM our outpatient programs are designed for those struggling with eating disorders who require a less structured recovery program than an inpatient or residential facility offers.
 These gradual “step down” programs allow clients to receive the necessary treatment while living at home.

 How soon can I come to CEDM?

 The waiting period can be a few days to a few weeks, depending on our patient population.

-The first step in coming is to call CEDM at 603-472-2846 to make an appointment for a “new patient intake session.”
+The first step in coming is to contact our intake coordinator.